 If water gets into the engine, follow this procedure immediately!
 If water is left in the engine more than a few hours, it will destroy the crankshaft bearings and damage other internal engine parts.

 If the watercraft becomes submerged, water may enter the engine through the carburetor intake.
-Water may also enter the fuel tank.
+Water may also enter the fuel tank and oil tank.